 - Statistically analyze collected data; use descriptive and inferential statistical analyses as appropriate.
 Investigate and apply innovative statistical data analysis techniques, as appropriate, to augment data analysis efforts.

-- Collect, analyze, and provide reports based on existing data, including but not limited to student conduct, Office of Planning and Analysis (OPA), and resident and campus student demographics.
+- Collect, analyze, and provide reports based on existing data, including but not limited to student conduct, time audits, program evaluations, and resident and campus student demographics.